Victorian Railways N Scale Locomotives page 2

 The kit includes the brass etch, detailed items including state of art 3D printed parts, cast bogie side frames, laser cut components, laser cut cab glazing, all 10 class number boards in paper and brass, marker light boards, acolour matched VR chevrons and V/Line decals.
 8 pages of instructions with photos that will help guide the builder through the various steps along the way.

-Requires Bachmann S2/S4 mech
+Requires Bachmann S4 mech or Atlas S2

 Mobirise